datacarpentry/r-socialsci/episodes/01-R basics.md

 {: .output}

-By default if any of the elements are NA then the result will be NA We can overide this by setting the 'na.rm' parameter to TRUE
+By default if any of the elements are NA then the result will be NA We can override this by setting the 'na.rm' parameter to TRUE

 ~~~
 mean(ages, na.rm = TRUE)